SFDO-Community-Sprints/summit-events-app-documentation/docs/Getting-Started/Installing.md

 6. Click Save.

 Once you've cloned the Permission set, you'll need to edit your custom permission set so it has the following new permissions:
-- Add read-access to all fields for Summit Events object
+- Give read-access to all fields within the Summit Events object
-- Add object read and create access for Summit Events Fees object as well as read-only field access
+- Give read and create access to the Summit Events Fees object and assign read-access to all of the fields within the Summit Events Fees object.
-- Add object read access and read-access to all fields on the Summit Events Questions object
+- Give read access to the Summit Events Question object and assign read-access to all fields within the Summit Events oObject.

 Congrats!
 At this point you should have a functioning Summit Events Package.